 UEFA Executive Committee approves first dedicated women’s football licensing regulations | Inside UEFA

-The UEFA Executive Committee immediately authorized devoted UEFA Club Licensing Regulations for the UEFA Women’s Champions League.
+The UEFA Executive Committee right this moment accredited devoted UEFA Club Licensing Regulations for the UEFA Women’s Champions League.

-While licensing for the elite girls’s membership competitors was launched in 2019, these are the primary set of absolutely impartial rules for the UEFA Women’s Champions League.
+While licensing for the elite girls’s membership competitors was launched in 2019, these are the primary set of totally unbiased rules for the UEFA Women’s Champions League.

 UEFA’s director of monetary sustainability and analysis Andrea Traverso: